 Capacity market participants with capacity obligations will be settled, for both payments and non-performance charges, using the physical markets settlement process as detailed in MM 5.7.
 Details on how the costs will be recovered are provided in MM 5.5.

-Capacity market participants will be paid availability payments, and may be eligible for capacity auction dispatch test activation/emergency operating state activation payments, as detailed in MM 5.5.
+Capacity market participants will be paid availability payments and may be eligible for capacity auction dispatch test activation/emergency operating state activation payments, as detailed in MM 5.5.
 Applicable non-performance charges will apply when energy market participation requirements outlined in this manual are not met.

 In general, non-performance charges occur for the following situations: